edman3d/ageofinfo-gcp/README.md

 ## Scripts

 - Use `npm run testdev` to run tests and watch for a single file.
 Update the test directory in `package.json`` to swap files
+- Use `npm run gen` to turn CSV files in `/src/data/rawData` into JSON (keep exact filename when downloading from Google Sheets)